cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GMAIL.6.3v0.1
 Show warning prompt for any click on links to untrusted domains SHALL be enabled.

-- Rationale
-  - This will provide awareness to users about the risks associated with clicking an unknown link
+- _Rationale:_ This will provide awareness to users about the risks associated with clicking an unknown link
-- Last Modified: July 10, 2023
+- Last Modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping
   - [T1434: Internal Spearphishing](https://attack.mitre.org/techniques/T1434/)